-- Wipe Data in EaseUS Partition Master is easier than Secure Erase, which is especially friendly to beginners.
+- Wipe Data in EaseUS BitWiper is easier than Secure Erase, which is especially friendly to beginners.

 These operations cannot be undone after applying the changes.
 Once again, if you have valuable data saved on SSD, back up them at first.

-Be careful that once the process is carried out by EaseUS Partition Master, the data will become unrecoverable with any data recovery software or service!
-Wait for the process to complete and then you can use the wiped SSD as a new disk for installing a new OS, games or sell it online.
+Be careful that once the process is carried out by EaseUS BitWiper, the data will become unrecoverable with any data recovery software or service!
+Wait for the process to complete and then you can use the wiped SSD as a new disk for installing a new OS, games, or sell it online.

-You may also interest in: How to Install a New HDD/SSD on Windows 10/8/7.
+You may also be interested in: How to Install a New HDD/SSD on Windows 11/10/8/7.

 The Bottom Line